Nickeldon/OverStudio/README.md

 - At least 200MB of storage

-- Windows 8.1 or sooner
+- Windows 8.1 or sooner / MacOS 10.15 or sooner / Any x64 based Linux distros

 ### Enjoy!